UPPMAX/UPPMAX-documentation/docs/cluster_guides/module_conflicts.md

 Until you can run your program without errors.

-UPPMAX recommends that you only load as many modules as you need for each program, to minimize the risk of having conflicting modules.
+UPPMAX recommends that you only load as many modules as you need for each program, to minimise the risk of having conflicting modules.